jentery/506/index.md

 * Focalization: How do we get our knowledge from characters and/or narrators (zero = omniscient narrator who knows more than characters, internal = narrator is a character and thus knows what the character knows, and external focalization = narator or camera eye telling less than what characters know)?
 * Narration (compare with plot above): How is the story told?
 Often involves abstract (summary), orientation (time and place), complicating action, resolution (climax), evaluation (commentary or elucidation), and coda (time of story meets time of narrative).

-The meta stuff prompts considerations of *design, style, and structure*.
+"Meta" prompts considerations of *design, style, and structure*.

 ---